Meeting Awards

 Michael Irwin Travel Awards

-PNIRS is committed to broadening participation in the field of psychoneuroimmunology and supporting excellence in research across a range of important public health topics.
-In support of this mission, PNIRS is pleased to offer the Michael Irwin Travel Awards.
-These awards have been made possible by a generous donation from Professor Michael Irwin, Cousins Distinguished Professor of Psychiatry and Biobehavioral Sciences, David Geffen School of Medicine at UCLA and the Cousins Center for Psychoneuroimmunology at the UCLA Semel Institute for Neuroscience.
+PNIRS is pleased to announce the Michael Irwin Travel Awards, made possible through a generous donation from Professor Michael Irwin, Cousins Distinguished Professor of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA and the Cousins Center for Psychoneuroimmunology at the UCLA Semel Institute for Neuroscience.

 PNIRS Trainee Scholar Travel Awards